16 migrants test positive for coronavirus on Mexican border

 The Catholic-run shelter is expected to release the results of further tests on the migrants.

-Tamaulipas also said another migrant deported from Atlanta and who had not gone to the shelter has tested positive after being detected at a border checkpoint.
+Tamaulipas also said another migrant deported from Atlanta, Georgia and who had not gone to the shelter has tested positive after being detected at a border checkpoint.
 He has been returned to his home state of Michoacan for care.

 The U.S. government said Monday it will continue to quickly expel migrants it encounters along the border for at least another month in response to the COVID-19 outbreak.